StarRocks/starrocks/docs/en/ecosystem_release/kafka_connector.md

 **Features**

-Support the source data to be of DECIMAL type. [#7](https://github.com/StarRocks/starrocks-connector-for-kafka/pull/7)
+Supports the source data to be of DECIMAL type. [#7](https://github.com/StarRocks/starrocks-connector-for-kafka/pull/7)

 #### 1.0.1